 - Feature energy efficient appliances and fixtures that are ENERGY STAR qualified.

 - Meet 2012 International Energy Conservation Code levels for insulation.
+In some states 2015 IECC insulation levels are required – see End Note #15 of the Rev.05 specs

 - Conserve water and energy through an efficient hot water distribution system that provides rapid hot water to the homeowner.